consensus-shipyard/ipc/docs/running.md

 ]
 ```

 The `owner` we see is an `f1` type address with the hash of the public key.
+Technically it's an `Address` type,
+but it has to be one based on a public key, otherwise we would not be able to validate signatures later.

 Let's add an example of the other possible account type, a multi-sig account: